 - Use a plantar fasciitis night splint.
 Although a little cumbersome and annoying, night splints can be helpful.
 While lying, the natural tendency is to flex the foot to point your toes (plantarflex).
 This position causes the plantar fascia to shorten and tighten, which explains the pain you might experience during the first few steps after sleeping or resting.
 The night splint helps you to heal by maintaining a neutral position which doesn’t allow the fibers to shorten.

 While you’re self-treating your plantar fasciitis, you’ll likely need to modify your exercise or running program.
 It’s an excellent time to focus on cross training activities.
 I recommend following this protocol for two to three weeks.
-For more in-depth information, please refer to Somastruct’s post on plantar fasciitis.

 If you’re not experiencing significant relief upon progressing into your exercise program, please consult a medical professional.
 I recommend a physical therapist who specializes in feet or who works with athletes for the treatment of plantar fasciitis.
 The American Physical Therapy Association offers a wonderful resource to help find a physical therapist in your area.

 Has a specific treatment for plantar fasciitis helped you?
 Which treatments haven’t worked for you?
 Additional discussion can help others to manage this condition more effectively.
 Please leave your comments below.